vaporif/axelar-relayer-core/README.md

 - **Blockchain Ingester**: Consumes tasks from the queue, transforms them to a compatible format, and includes them in the blockchain

 ### Blockchain to Amplifier Flow
 - **Blockchain Subscriber**: Subscribes to blockchain events, transforms them into amplifier events and sends to queue
 - **Amplifier Events Queue**: Stores amplifier events
 - **Amplifier Ingester**: Consumes events from the queue and sends them to the Amplifier API

 ## Internal Relayer Architecture

-The relayer uses threading and supervision model:
+The relayer is designed as 4 components: 2 ingestors & 2 subscribers - 1 for each chain (Axelar/amplifier API and the connecting chain)

-1. **Supervisor**:
+1. **Supervisor**(optional):
    - Runs on its own dedicated thread with a Tokio runtime
    - Spawns and monitors worker threads only for the components selected via CLI
    - Detects crashes and automatically restarts failed components